Sunkoshi Small Hydropower Plant

 Sunkoshi Small Hydropower Plant is located in Dhuskun of Sindhupalchok District in central Nepal.
 It downstream where the Sunkoshi and Bhotekoshi Rivers meet.
-Construction on the plant began in 2003 and it was complete in 2005.
+Construction of the plant began in 2003 and was completed in 2005.

-The plant is a Run- Of- River project with installed capacity of 2.5 MW, design flow of 2.7 m3/s and gross head of 124.5m.
+The plant is a run-of-river project with installed capacity of 2.5 MW, design flow of 2.7 m3/s and gross head of 124.5m.

 This is only project in Nepal to utilize pressurized Glass Fibre reinforced Plastic (GRP) pipe for flow conduction.